 The researchers observed that…

 … when both cannabinoid treatments are analyzed individually, both therapies resulted in an improvement in the GCSI composite symptom score, all GCSI symptom subset scores, and abdominal pain scores, though ‘bloating/distention’ with dronabinol treatment did not reach a statistical significance.
 When compared directly, marijuana was superior in improving overall symptoms, though this seems mainly driven by significant superiority in improving abdominal pain.

 The researchers concluded the study by stating that…

 In addition to this study is an anecdotal patient story published on the Canadian Digestive Health Foundation website.
 The story documents Joanne’s medical journey from being diagnosed with Gastroparesis, Hypothyroid, Irritable Bowel Syndrome, GERD, Acid Reflux, Fibromyalgia (FM), Osteoarthritis (OA), and Degenerative Disc Disease (DDD) to using cannabis to successfully manager her symptoms.
-I encourage you to read the her story in full, however, what I’d like to highlight is how medical cannabis had a positive impact in her life.
+I encourage you to read her story in full, however, what I’d like to highlight is how medical cannabis had a positive impact on her life.

 Joanne states that cannabis saved her from getting a feeding tube and without cannabis she actually feels full 24/7 coupled with severe nausea.
-She recommends that anyone battling with gastroparesis should try cannabis therapy especially where other medications have failed.
+She recommends that anyone battling with gastroparesis should try cannabis therapy, especially where other medications have failed.